matloff/fastBigStat/README.md

 *How to form confidence ellipsoids*

   - Consider the linear model first.
-The quantity
+If all the assumptions hold, The quantity

     (b-&beta;)'[s<sup>-2</sup> (A'A)] (b-&beta;)